futurecrew/DeepRL/README.md

 ## Debug console commands
 While training you can send several debug commands in the console.
-- p : print debug message or not
+- p : print debug logs or not
 - u : pause training or not
-- quit : finish training
+- quit : finish running
-- d : display screen or not
+- d : show the current running screen or not.
+You can see how the training is going on in the game screen.
-- - : make displaying faster
+- - : show the screen more fast
-- + : make displaying slower
+- + : show the screen more slowly

 ## Reference projects